 Introduces students to the radio industry and the fundamentals of station operations.
 Students will learn the history of the medium and the mechanics of station, studio, and equipment operations, as well as acquire skills in digital audio recording, editing, and production that will allow them to create broadcast-quality programming.
-Mailloux..
+Mailloux.

-COMM 181 Public Speaking and Group Discussion (F-1,2; S-1,2) 4 sem. hrs.
+COMM 181 Public Speaking and Group Discussion (F,S)

 Involves preparation and presentation of speeches and consideration of the impact of information and communication on listeners.
 Provides extensive practice in discussion about present-day problems and topics.
 Emphasizes rhetorical analysis, persuasion, and ethical issues in public speaking.
-Abrams, Fine.